awsdocs/aws-config-developer-guide/doc_source/iam-inline-policy-blocked-kms-actions.md

 # iam\-inline\-policy\-blocked\-kms\-actions<a name="iam-inline-policy-blocked-kms-actions"></a>

-Checks that the inline policies attached to your AWS Identity and Access Management users, roles, and groups do not allow blocked actions on all AWS Key Management Service keys\.
-The rule is NON\_COMPLIANT if any blocked action is allowed on all AWS KMS keys in an inline policy\.
+Checks that the inline policies attached to your IAM users, roles, and groups do not allow blocked actions on all AWS Key Management Service \(KMS\) keys\.
+The rule is NON\_COMPLIANT if any blocked action is allowed on all KMS keys in an inline policy\.

 **Identifier:** IAM\_INLINE\_POLICY\_BLOCKED\_KMS\_ACTIONS